Cloud computing in healthcare

 Ivan keeps a close eye on all engineering projects at CHI Software, making sure everything runs smoothly.
 The team performs at their best and always meets their deadlines under his watchful leadership.
 He creates a workplace where excellence and innovation thrive.

-What's New on Our Blog
+Continue Reading on Our Blog

 Saving Lives with Data: Machine Learning in Healthcare